Paa Kwesi Fabin: Ghana U-23 (Black Meteors)

 In January 2020, in the Ghana Football Association's rebuilding agenda, Fabin was appointed as the coach of the Ghana U-23 national team after previously serving as coach of the U-17 from 2011 to 2017.
 He replaced Ibrahim Tanko whose team narrowly missed out on qualifying for the 2020 Tokyo Olympic Games after finishing fourth in the Africa U-23 Cup of Nations held in Egypt in November 2019.

 Aduana Stars

-Fabin was appointed by Dormaa-based club Aduana Stars as their new head coach.
-His appointment was announced officially on the club's social media platforms on 28 February 2020.
-He was to take charge of the team in the then ongoing 2019–2020 season.
-When he took charge the team was in 2nd place.
-He helped move the team to 1st place before the league was put on hold abruptly due to the COVID-19 pandemic.
+On 28 February 2020, Fabin was appointed by Dormaa-based club Aduana Stars as their new head coach, in the middle of the 2019–2020 season.
+At the time he took charge, the team was in second place.
+He helped move the team to first place before the league was put on hold abruptly due to the COVID-19 pandemic.
 The league was later suspended and subsequently cancelled with no team winning the title.
-Fabin was maintained ahead of the 2020–2021 season which was to be placed amidst the COVID-19 pandemic.
+Fabin remained in his role as head coach ahead of the 2020–2021 season, however in February 2021, he left the club after his contract expired and was replaced by Asare Bediako.